wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-load-polybase-guide.md

 <properties
-   pageTitle="Guia para usar o PolyBase no SQL Data Warehouse | Microsoft Azure" description="Diretrizes e recomendações para usar o PolyBase em cenários do SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Guide for using PolyBase in SQL Data Warehouse | Microsoft Azure" description="Guidelines and recommendations for using PolyBase in SQL Data Warehouse scenarios." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"